27 . 11 . 17

 3. Place them in a deep oven dish, cover with 2 cups of water, a glug of olive oil and salt and pepper then roast at 220 degrees for 45 minutes.

-4. Heat a pan with some butter until sizzling, then fry the potatoes, leeks and spring onions until they are blackened (but not cremated).
+4 b) If you are cooking in your kitchen, heat a pan with some butter until sizzling, then fry the roasted potatoes, leeks and spring onions until they are blackened (but not cremated).

 6. Cover the meat with a good helping of chimichurri and serve with the blackened vegetables and a side of guacamole, tortilla wraps or some corn bread.